vmorgenshtern/deepsegmentation/README.md

   * Make sure that the input path is correctly set.
   * After running the notebook, find the files in the specified output path.
 2. Deep Learning Pipeline:
+  * You can evaluate existing models via the notebooks "Predict" or "Evaluate".
+The difference is, that Evaluate has access to the ground truth data and returns more information.
-  * You can train a network using the notebook "Training".
+  * You can train a new or existing model using the notebook "Training".
      * By setting an experiment name, it is assured that results are separated from other configurations.
-  * To overwrite an existing experiment, uncomment the 'delete' line
+     * To overwrite an existing experiment, uncomment the 'delete' line.
-  * To continue training an existing experiment, uncomment the 'create_retrain_experiment' line
+     * To continue training an existing experiment, uncomment the 'create_retrain_experiment' line.
+Make sure that the 'delete line' is commented.
-  * A training set, validation set and test set will automatically be created, if not available.
+  * Datasets will automatically be created in these notebooks, if not available.
+Make sure that "generator_config.py" is as intended.
-  * After training is finished, you can test the network performance with the notebook "Predict" or "Evaluate" by choosing an experiment.
-The pipeline will store the results in data/output_data/
+  * All results are stored in data/output_data
   * After training is finished, you can call the notebook "Read_Training_Results" which will display results on the validation set and automatically generate an html version for archiving.
 3. Independent notebooks:
   * Notebook "PolyhedronGenerator": You can use this to try the polyhedron generator.
 Data will be stored in data/temp_data